Breastfeeding 101

 Benefits of breastfeeding

-The benefits of breastfeeding are abundant, and medical experts recommend breastfeeding exclusively for the first 6 months of your baby’s life.
+The benefits of breastfeeding are abundant, and medical experts recommend breastfeeding exclusively for the first six months of your baby’s life.
 Breast milk contains all the nutrition your infant needs to grow, and its composition even changes over time according to your baby’s needs.

 Here are some key breastfeeding benefits:

-• It provides the perfect combination of vitamins, proteins, and fat.
+It provides the perfect combination of vitamins, proteins, and fat.

-• It contains antibodies that help fight off viruses and bacteria.
+It contains antibodies that help fight off viruses and bacteria.

-• It can reduce the risk of many illnesses and diseases.
+It can reduce the risk of many illnesses and diseases.

-• It promotes healthy weight.
+It promotes a healthy weight.

-• It has been linked to higher IQs and improved brain development.
+It has been linked to higher IQs and improved brain development.

-• It promotes natural bonding between you and your baby.
+It promotes natural bonding between you and your baby.

 How to breastfeed